-Leo Steenpoorte is a seed producer in Oosterland, The Netherlands.
-It is under his two hectares of greenhouses that he produces seeds for his various customers.
+Leo Steenpoorte is a seed producer from Oosterland in The Netherlands.
+He uses his two hectares of greenhouses to produce seeds for his various customers.
 He has been practicing for 29 years after graduating in agronomy.
-He is also a member of the Zeeland Farmers’ Federation, which has 300 members.
+He is also a member of the Zeeland Farmers’ Federation, which counts 300 members.

 François PURSEIGLE (France)

 INP / ENSAT Toulouse